canjs/canjs/contributing.md

 - Breaking unit tests (optional)
 - Proposed fix solutions (optional)

 Search for previous tickets, if there is one add to that one rather than creating another.
-You can also post on the [Forums](https://forum.javascriptmvc.com/canjs) or talk to us in [#canjs IRC channel](http://webchat.freenode.net/?channels=canjs).
+You can also post on the [Forums](http://forums.donejs.com/c/canjs) or talk to us in [gitter canjs/canjs channel](https://gitter.im/canjs/canjs).

 ## Installing